Should You Use Personality Testing in the Workplace?

 “Each individual is motivated by different things.
 There’s really no such thing as a group of people.
 There’s a physical group of people, but everyone’s an individual, and you’ve got to pay attention to what drives each person.”

-The most important thing to remember about using personality tests in the workplace is that they are not a definitive ruling on someone’s abilities but a catalyst to spark conversation.
+The most important thing to remember about using personality testing in the workplace is that they are not a definitive ruling on someone’s abilities but a catalyst to spark conversation.
 When used the right way, they can help members of your team better understand each other so you can all be happier and more productive.